halfaya/Music/Shchedryk/README.md

 ones homophonic.

 2. This is itself a chaconne, a continuous variation form which was another option for the assignment.
-The chord progression is e-Bb-c-g from the theme.
+The chord progression is e♭-B♭-c-g from the theme.

 3. I realized when starting this assignment that *Shchedryk* has the